Skip to main content

 Harley Kirschner (He/They) is a mixed media artist and lead instructor at the Albuquerque Museum School.
 When not actively instructing young students, he is passionately delving into his own creative works which toe the line between art nouveau fairy tales, robotic technologies and discarded relics.
 While he learned various art methods on his own, Kirschner's recent BFA from the University of New Mexico gave him a deeper understanding of how to navigate the artworld as well as how to create works he could previously only imagine.

-Michelle (Shelly) Korte is a multimedia artist—painting, drawing, sculpting, collaging, writing, printmaking, and performing.
-She is fascinated by the ways in which ecology, industry and ceremony interest - defining the role of humans as animals, consumers, and healers.
+Michelle (Shelly) Korte is a multimedia artist-painting, drawing, sculpting, collaging, writing, printmaking, and performing.
+She is fascinated by the ways in which ecology, industry and ceremony intersect - defining the role of humans as animals, consumers, and healers.
 As a curious traveler and investigator, Shelly has taught and shown her work around the world for over 20 years.
 As an educator, she also allows art to be a conduit of self-inquiry, expression, and problem solving.
 She has lived in the Manzano Mountains of Tijeras, NM with her young son since 2014 where she has been growing a creative, communal arts and healing space.

 Remy Sinegal was born in California, coming to the University of New Mexico for college where she received a Bachelors in Art with a minor in Medieval Studies.
 She is a poet and illustrator, using a variety of media such as pencils, paints, pastels, sculpture and digital media.
 History both true and fictional inspire the themes of her work.
 Inspired by multicultural mythology, folklore, as well as modern influences like animated media, wildlife and how everyone's personal experiences shape the world around them.
 Believing that there is magic in embracing the mundanity of life she tries to create something exceptional and fun every time she picks up a pencil.
 The art of storytelling to pass on cultural superstitions inspires her to write, and illustrate her own fantastical tales, which she hopes to bring to life one day through graphic novels or animation.